Indonesia

 Affiliation

-Selected candidates will be required to arrange a Memorandum of Agreement/Understanding (MoA/U) between their home institutions and Indonesian host institutions.
+Selected candidates will be required to arrange an Memorandum of Understanding between their home institutions and Indonesian host institutions before obtaining a research visa from the Indonesian governmentr.
 AMINEF will provide general advice on this document.

 Affiliation Fees/Tuition